andr0idsensei/andr0idsensei.github.io/_posts/2014-08-24-in-the-drift.md

 <br>
 <iframe width="560" height="315" src="//www.youtube-nocookie.com/embed/LZrat-VG4Ms" frameborder="0" allowfullscreen></iframe>
 <br>
-Another interesting application for this sort of thechnology which resembles a bit more the above Sci Fi examples is in the domain of medical research for exoskeletons that can help paraplegic people walk again.
+Another interesting application for this sort of thechnology which resembles a bit more the above Sci Fi examples is in the domain of medical research for exoskeletons that can help physically challenged people regain control over their lost motor functions.